We can't find the internet

 Hello Thessaloniki

 Welcome to Thessaloniki!
-After checking into our hotel in the historic heart of the city, we’ll make our way to a delightful welcome drinks and a dinner hosted by Carolina, our trip leader for the week.
-Carolina will walk us through all of our exciting plans for the trip, after which we’ll tuck into a sumptuous northern Greek feast paired with bold Northern Greek wines and served to us in beautiful surroundings.
+After checking into our hotel in the historic heart of the city, we’ll make our way to Thessaloniki’s picturesque old city for welcome drinks and to get to know Carolina, our trip leader for the week.
+After our drinks, we’ll walk to a nearby classic taverna, where Carolina will take us through all of our exciting plans for the trip.
+We’ll then tuck into a meal made up of some of Thessaloinki’s most iconic dishes.
 It will be a great indication of good eats to come!

 Day 2